EthicalML/ethically-aligned-licenses/README.md

 ## Roadmap

-We aim to continuously improve this repository, extending the number of licenses we provide.
-Our current roadmap aims to include the following licenses:
+Once we are able to explore the possibilities with the two licenses above, we aim to explore further what can be done with the following licenses:

 * Ethically Aligned Mozilla Public License 2.0
 * Ethically Aligned GNU License